Leetsdale, Pennsylvania: Growth and industrialization

 The first major industrial operation in Leetsdale began in 1888 was the Harmony Brickworks, a small foundry owned by the Harmony Society that produced about 20,000 common red bricks a day.
 The Society sold the brickworks to land developer James B. Oliver in 1902 before the Society dissolved in 1905.

 By the turn of the century, Leetsdale became a major industrial hub.
 Pennsylvania Brick Company and Tate Jones & Co. moved to Leetsdale around this time.
 Riter-Conley Manufacturing Company opened their 63-acre Leetsdale Works around 1900 which caused a spike in the population.
 James B. Olivers Land, which was adjacent to the manufacturing plant, was developed into company housing.
 Although about 900 housing lots stretching from the Pittsburgh, Fort Wayne & Chicago rail line to the banks of the Ohio River spanning 8 streets were intended to be built, only about 60 homes and two streets were built (present day Washington Street and Monroe Way).

 The Borough of Leetsdale was incorporated from Leet Township on March 28, 1904.
 In 1917, the Riter-Conley plant became under the ownership of McClintic-Marshall, which in turn was sold to the multinational Bethlehem Steel Corporation in 1931.
 Leetsdale's population swelled from 1,904 to 2,774 between 1910 and 1930.
 During the Second World War, the plant worked in conjunction with both the United States Navy and nearby American Bridge Company plant to produce Landing Ship Tanks (LST’s), the landing watercrafts used at Normandy during D-Day.
 Alongside the LST's, the Leetsdale Works also produced four 30,000 kilowatt floating power plants: Seapower, Inductance, Impedance, and Resistance.
 After the war, housing for soldiers coming home was built uphill from the plant on Victory Lane.

 Decline and Modern Developments

 The Steel Crisis forced the closing of the plant in 1976.
 Former Mayor of Leetsdale Edward C. Henle described the plant's closure as the worst thing that had ever happened to the town.
 Since then, Leetsdale has lost 27.6% of its population.
 The land became a brownfield site until Chapman Properties built the Leetsdale Industrial Park site.

 Since then, Leetsdale has made a recovery.
 The Leetsdale Industrial Park reached full capacity in 2009, housing tenants such as Air Products and Almatis.
-The former site of the Bethlehem Steel fabrication works was bought by Nextracker and transformed into a solar tracker manufacturing plant.
+The former site of the Bethlehem Steel fabrication works was bought by Nextpower, then known as Nextracker, and transformed into a solar tracker manufacturing plant.
 The Beaver County Times described Leetsdale as “the perfect example of what a former mill site, commonly known as a brownfield, can be.”